Trekking in Morocco Travel Insurance

 What happens if I need Mountain Rescue and Air Ambulance?

 If need be you can be rescued due to serious injury, altitude sickness or illness.
 If possible it is best that you telephone the Emergency Assistance Number on your Travel Insurance Certificate.
 In case that you are unable to contact them, you should take copies of your Travel Insurance Certificate, so that you can give one to the company that is organising the Trek and they will be able to contact the Emergency Assistance Company on your behalf.

-If I am injured or taken ill and I need Repatriation, how am I covered by the Travel Insurance policy ?
+If I am injured or taken ill and I need Repatriation, am I covered by the Travel Insurance Policy?

-The policy will cover cancellation if you are unable to travel due to a Volcanic Eruption, if this happens and it prevents you from flying to Morocco.
-We can provide cover for other Natural Catastrophe, please contact us for a quote.
-A cancellation claim will only be honored as long as there was no previous notice of a Natural Catastrophe before you purchase a policy.
+The Policy will cover Cancellation if you are unable to travel due to a Natural Catastrophe, if this happens and it prevents you from flying to Morocco.

 You should always check with the FCO before booking any trip and confirm that travel to the area you plan to travel to is not restricted.
-If there is a restriction, then we cannot provide a Travel Insurance policy.
-If you take out a Policy before the FCO advises its not safe to travel then you are covered for cancellation.
+If there is a restriction, then we cannot provide a Travel Insurance Policy.
+If you take out a Policy before the FCO advises it's not safe to travel, you will be covered for Cancellation.

 It is recommended that the first day that you are at a high altitude, you should not try to walk or over exert yourself.
-It is also recommend that you drink up to 3 litres of water a day.
+Drinking plenty of water will also help your body adjust to the altitude.